ejgurniak/GNN4MAT/README.md

 # CuZr-metallic-glass-GCNNs

-# Run four different neural networks with one source code
+# Run seven different neural networks with one source code

+For non-heterogeneous models, go to "Homogeneous models" section below.
+For heterogeneous models, go to "Heterogeneous models" section below.

 ## IMPORTANT: make sure all modules for your computer system are properly loaded.
 This is system specific.